Friends (The Beach Boys album): Background

 In September and December 1967, the Beach Boys released Smiley Smile and Wild Honey, respectively.
 Music fans were generally disappointed that the band twice failed to deliver on the hype surrounding their unreleased album Smile, which was advertised as the follow-up to the sophistication of Pet Sounds and "Good Vibrations" (both 1966).
 Instead, the group were making a deliberate choice to produce music that was simpler and less refined.
 Commenting on Wild Honey, Mike Love said the band made a conscious decision to be "completely out of the mainstream for what was going on at that time, which was all hard rock/psychedelic music.
 [The album] just didn’t have anything to do with what was going on."

-Wild Honey saw a reduced share of involvement from the group's producer and principal songwriter, Brian Wilson.
 Although Wild Honey charted higher than Smiley Smile in the US, it was ultimately the group's lowest-selling album to that point.
 Apart from a two-week U.S. tour in November 1967, the band was not performing live during this period, and their finances were rapidly diminishing.
 That same month, the group stopped wearing their longtime striped-shirt stage uniforms in favor of matching white, polyester suits that were similar to a Las Vegas show band.